Helperbird/website/src/pages/help/features/how-to-change-the-word-spacing-on-any-website.md

 ---
 new: false
-footer: true
-header: true
 updated: false
 layout: templates/new/help/post-new.html
-title: How to Turn On Word Spacing in Helperbird
+title: How to Adjust Word Spacing on Websites
 description:
-  Learn how to customize word spacing on web pages using Helperbird.
-This guide shows you how to easily adjust the space between words for a more comfortable and readable text layout.
+  Learn how to adjust word spacing on web pages using Helperbird for easier reading and improved text clarity.
 keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic, word spacing, text spacing, adjust spacing

-youtubeId: vwT8SAJfU3E
-cardTitle: Word spacing
-featureDescription:
-  Learn how to customize word spacing on web pages using Helperbird.
-This guide shows you how to easily adjust the space between words for a more comfortable and readable text layout.
-date: 2022-11-02
+url: help/how-to-change-the-word-spacing-on-any-website/
+permalink: help/how-to-change-the-word-spacing-on-any-website/
+name: Helperbird Staff
 headerTags:
   [
-    {
-      tag: 'how-to-turn-on-word-spacing-in-helperbird',
-      title: 'How to Turn On Word Spacing in Helperbird' },
+    { tag: 'step-1-open-helperbird', title: 'Step 1: Open Helperbird' },
-    {
-      tag: 'how-to-adjust-word-spacing-in-helperbird',
+    { tag: 'step-2-go-to-reading-options', title: 'Step 2: Go to Reading Options' },
-      title: 'How to Adjust Word Spacing in Helperbird' },
+    { tag: 'step-3-adjust-word-spacing', title: 'Step 3: Adjust Word Spacing' },
-    { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-more-help', title: 'Need More Help?' }
+    { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-additional-help', title: 'Need Additional Help?' }
   ]
 tags: features
-url: help/how-to-change-the-word-spacing-on-any-website/
-permalink: help/how-to-change-the-word-spacing-on-any-website/
+img: assets/images2/uploads/add-a-heading.png
+date: 2022-11-02
+youtubeId: vwT8SAJfU3E
+cardTitle: Word spacing
+featureDescription:
+  Learn how to adjust word spacing on web pages using Helperbird for easier reading and improved text clarity.
+footer: true
+header: true
 ---

-## How to Turn On Word Spacing in Helperbird

-### 1. Open Helperbird

-oPEN the Helperbird extension by clicking the Helperbird icon in your browser's toolbar.

-### 2. Find Word Spacing

-Use the search function at the top of the Helperbird menu to locate the **Word Spacing** feature.

-### 3. Turn On Word Spacing

-Click on the toggle next to **Word Spacing** to turn the feature on.
+Adjusting word spacing improves readability by increasing or decreasing the space between words to match your reading comfort.

 ---

-## How to Adjust Word Spacing in Helperbird
+## Step 1: Open Helperbird

-### 4. Access the Spacing Slider

-After enabling Word Spacing, a slider will appear under the toggle switch.

-### 5. Adjust the Spacing

-**Slide to the left**: Decrease the spacing for tighter text.

-**Slide to the right**: Increase the spacing for a more open text layout.

-### 6. Set Your Preferred Spacing

-Adjust the slider until you find the word spacing that best suits your readability preference.
-The page will update automatically with your changes.

-_Enjoy a more comfortable reading experience with your tailored word spacing settings._
+Click the Helperbird owl icon in your browser toolbar to open the main dashboard.

 ---

+## Step 2: Go to Reading Options

+In the list of tools, find **Reading Options** and click the open icon next to it.

+---

+## Step 3: Adjust Word Spacing

+In the Reading Options panel:
+1. Go to the **Text** tab.
+2. Toggle **Word spacing** **on**.
+3. Use the **slider** below to adjust the spacing until it feels comfortable.

+**Tip:** Start with a small increase and fine-tune until words are easy to distinguish without feeling too spread out.

+---

 ## Video Tutorial

+{% if youtubeId %}
+<iframe width="560" height="315" class="aspect-square rounded-2xl mb-8 mt-8" src="https://www.youtube-nocookie.com/embed/{{ youtubeId }}?si=6BtkhydcpJ8UFQ_l" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+{% else %}
-Coming soon.
+Coming soon
+{% endif %}

 ---

-## Need More Help?
+## Need Additional Help?

-Ran into a snag while getting started?
-No worries at all!
-Just reach out to our friendly [Helperbird support team](/support/), and we'll help you smooth things out in no time.
+If you run into issues or want to learn more about Helperbird's reading tools, visit our [Help Center](https://www.helperbird.com/help) or reach out to our support team.
+We're always happy to help make reading easier.